MichaelBelousov/css-compose-optimizer/README.md

 *method 2* is more efficient with a minimal weight of 35, while *method 1* results in 36 but less unique properties.
 Profiling web browsers will result in choosing the best trade off.

+### Subsets approach

+Naively, for each class, get all possible subclasses with size > 1.
+That gives us an exponential complexity of _O(c &times; 2<sup>n-2</sup>))_ where _c_ is the amount of classes and _n_ is the maximum class size.
+We can however probably quicken it by limiting our property test set to those that have high co-incidences.